 Why Are Maine Coon Cats So Big Compared To Normal Cats?

-As one of the oldest natural cat breeds in America, this popular cats history will likely remain shrouded in mystery and intrigue, forever.
-Whilst many have tried to explain why the Maine Coon cat is genetically so much bigger than a normal cat, ultimately no one has the answer to this long-standing puzzle because without categorical evidence, the Maine Coons lineage remains a mystery.
+As one of the oldest natural cat breeds in America, this popular cat’s history will likely remain shrouded in mystery and intrigue, forever.

-Folklore myths claim to hold the answer to a Maine Coons size.
-However, whilst many stories have been linked to this large cat breed over the years, only three myths have really stood the test of time.
-Could these myths hold the key to this mysterious breed? … You decide.
+Many stories have been linked to this large cat breed over the years, however, only the following three myths have stood the test of time:

-- Mating between raccoon and semi-wild domestic cat
+- A raccoon and semi-wild domestic cat mated

-- Maine Coons descend from Marie Antoinette’s Turkish Angora cats
+- Descendents of Marie Antoinette’s Turkish Angora cats

 1. Raccoon And Semi-Wild Domestic Cat